Line element

 In geometry, the line element or length element can be informally thought of as a line segment associated with an infinitesimal displacement vector in a metric space.
 The length of the line element, which may be thought of as a differential arc length, is a function of the metric tensor and is denoted by $ds$.

-Line elements are used in physics, especially in theories of gravitation (most notably general relativity) where spacetime is modelled as a curved Pseudo-Riemannian manifold with an appropriate metric tensor.
+Line elements are used in physics, especially in theories of gravitation (most notably general relativity) where spacetime is modelled as a curved pseudo-Riemannian manifold with an appropriate metric tensor.

 General formulation

-Definition of the line element and arclength
+Definition of the line element and arc length

-The coordinate-independent definition of the square of the line element ds in an n-dimensional Riemannian or Pseudo Riemannian manifold (in physics usually a Lorentzian manifold) is the "square of the length" of an infinitesimal displacement $d\mathbf{q}$ (in pseudo Riemannian manifolds possibly negative) whose square root should be used for computing curve length:
+The coordinate-independent definition of the square of the line element ds in an n-dimensional Riemannian or pseudo-Riemannian manifold (in physics usually a Lorentzian manifold) is the "square of the length" of an infinitesimal displacement $d\mathbf{q}$ (in pseudo-Riemannian manifolds possibly negative) whose square root should be used for computing curve length: